jbakse/site_builder/content/animation/index.md

 4. How does `fuzzy_ellipse_2()` approach the problem differently?
 5. Which is better `fuzzy_ellipse` or `fuzzy_ellipse_2`?

+For lots of discussion on these two approaches, and others, and their merits take a look at this [stackoverflow question](http://stackoverflow.com/questions/5837572/generate-a-random-point-within-a-circle-uniformly
+).

 ::: .activity

 ## Coding Challenges